leandrocp/mdex/PROGRESS.md

 It includes:

-- a URL field that defaults to the raw MDEx README
+- a public URL field that defaults to the raw MDEx README
+- backpressure between Req and the paced consumer
+- public address checks for the initial URL and every redirect
-- a response body-size limit
+- a response body-size limit before chunks enter the paced pipeline
 - task cancellation and stale-message checks
 - a delay slider from 0 to 1000 ms
 - an auto-scroll checkbox